- Bats Right, Throws Right

 With a 19-9 record, the Rouen Huskies finished third in the French league during the 2011 regular season before advancing to the French D1 finals against Montpellier in October 2011.
 Rouen beat Montpellier three games to two to claim the 2011 title.
 In limited at bats when not pitching, Ozanich finished the regular season with a .323 batting average (10-for-31) with two doubles and a triple.
 He also scored eight runs and drove in seven more in nine games, posting a .452 slugging percentage and a .432 on-base percentage along with one stolen base.
 On the mound for Rouen, Ozanich posted an 8-2 record in 82 1/3 IP, surrendering 69 hits, allowing 21 earned runs (2.30 ERA) while walking 17 and striking out 43 with a 1.04 WHIP (Regular season, Euro Cup and Playoffs).

 Ozanich was joined by former Vermont college teammate Ethan Paquette, former Bite teammate Mathew Smith and USC pitcher Chris Mezger for the 2012 season in Rouen.
 The Huskies finished first in the 2012 French Division 1 with a 26-2 record.
 In May 2012, Rouen took home the Challenge de France, going 5-0 in the week-long event for the second consecutive season.
-In the 2012 European Cup, held in Rotterdam, Netherlands that June, Rouen finished with a 4-1 record, becoming the first French team to ever qualify for the Final Four, held in Nettuno, Italy the following August.
+In the 2012 European Cup, held in Rotterdam, Netherlands that June, Rouen finished with a 4-1 record, becoming the first French team to ever qualify for the Final Four, held in Nettuno, Italy that August.
 Under the European Cup's previous format, the Huskies had finished second in the 2007 European Cup.

-Ozanich, along with Rouen teammates Mat Smith, Quentin Becquey and Oscar Combes participated in the inaugural Collegiate Baseball League Europe 23 & under tournament, which was held in July 2012 in Oosterhout, Netherlands.
+Ozanich, along with Rouen teammates Mat Smith, Quentin Becquey and Oscar Combes participated in the inaugural Collegiate Baseball League Europe tournament, which was held in July 2012 in Oosterhout, Netherlands.
 This event showcases the best prospects from Europe and elsewhere.
 Ozanich's team, the Falcons, finished first with a 5-1 record.
 Mat Smith won MVP honors, while Ozanich batted 5-for-13 (.385) with two doubles.
 He recorded a complete game two-hitter with one walk and five strikeouts to earn the win in game 3 of the week-long tournament.

 In 2012 for Rouen, Ozanich posted a 14-3 record in 116 2/3 IP, surrendering 78 hits, allowing 26 earned runs (2.00 ERA) while walking 25 and striking out 86 with a 0.88 WHIP (Regular season, Euro Cup and playoffs).
 When playing in the field in 2012, Ozanich batted .342 (13-for-38) with 14 runs scored, four runs batted in, 14 walks, three steals and a .528 OBP.
 Rouen won the 2012 French D1 Finals, beating Savigny three games to none in the semi-finals, and then Sénart three games to one in the finals.
 Ozanich pitched the final game of the championship series, going eight innings for the victory.
 The Huskies then went to Nettuno, Italy to participate in the European Cup Final 4, a first for a French club.
 Rouen fell 4-0 to Fortitudo Bologna and 8-7 to L&D Amsterdam Pirates.